timothyrenner/turbine/README.md

 You'll be stuck scanning that big file twice to get what you want.
 Moreover, all of those tools are single core.
 Even if your task _could_ be processed asynchronously, the command line won't be much help.

-R's [data.table](https://github.com/Rdatatable/data.table/wiki) or Python's [dask](http://dask.pydata.org/en/latest/) might work because they both operate on disk instead of memory, but they're designed for tabular transformations.
-Anything requiring a more specialized treatmemnt (maybe the file's JSON instead?) and you're stuck writing customized code to read and process the data yourself.
-This is where turbine is designed to work.

 Turbine processes data one record at a time, but does so _asynchronously_, and is thus able to leverage all available processing cores to the extent that the processing task allows.
 Transformations are expressed as operations on collections - `map`, `filter`, etc., so there's no boilerplate looping required.